dnarayanan/powderday/docs/parameters_description.rst

 :max_age_unbinned_stars:

-   Stars above this age are binned for getting stellar SEDs (works only if FORCE_ALL_BINNED and FORCE_ALL_UBINNED are set to False)
+   Stars above this age (in Gyr) are binned for getting stellar SEDs (works only if both FORCE_BINNED and FORCE_UBINNED are set to False)

 :imf_type: